May 16, 2022

 Reflect, today, upon the Lord living within you.
 Let Him speak to you and, in that ever deepening conversation, allow His Indwelling Presence to grow and to become manifest to others.
 God wants to not only dwell within you, He also wants to shine through you.

-Lord, come live in my heart.
+Most Blessed Trinity, come live in my heart.
 Make my heart Your dwelling place.
 Help me to see You there, to meet You there, to converse with You and to love You in my soul.
 Jesus, I trust in You.